Monday, November 1, 2021

 • Class is composed of fields, properties and methods.

-• Properties represent cross over between data and behavior of objects.
+• Properties represent cross over between data and behavior of objects of a class.

 • Every class must have constructor(s) to create objects.